 We’re home to artist studios, our very own cafe, art classes for adults, youth and children, and an ever-changing programme of exhibitions and events.

-o An administration fee of $20 per booking applies to all refunds.
+o An administration fee of 10% of the admission price per booking applies to all refunds.

 o Refunds can take up to 10 working days to process.

 o If a class is cancelled, you will be notified no less than 7 days before the start of the class, and a full refund will be given.